 Langston was influenced by Spanish because he translated the works of beloved Spanish poet Federico García Lorca and Chilean poet Gabriela Mistral, the first Latin American author to receive the Nobel Prize in Literature.

-The Spanish speaking seems odd, but Hughes spent a little time as a teenager with his father when his father lived in Mexico.
+The Spanish speaking seems odd, but Hughes spent a little time as a teenager with his father in Mexico.

 Schomburg Center for Research in Black Culture